hennychen/bp-gallery/readme.txt

 = 1.1.2 =
 * "Fixed issue where profile group BP Gallery and donation field where added each time the plugin was activated."

+= 1.1.3 =
+* "Fixed issue where install path if installed through wordpress was different from install path when loaded from download."

 == Upgrade Notice ==
 = 1.0 =
 First release